 London is such a beautiful city with so many things to offer its tourists.
-However, if you really want to discover what England is all about, you must take a day trip from London to the countryside.
+However, if you really want to discover what England is all about, you must take some of the numerous day trips from London by train, to the countryside.
 The good news is that the capital is so well connected by train to pretty much all the corners of the country, touristy or off the beaten path.
 A day trip from London by train can be a nice escape in the nature, a way to discover the English history and culture, a foodie adventure and, why not, a great way to take a break and just relax.
 So, where will you be going to?

 By Chrysoula from Historic European Castles